• Implementation of an Energy Management System (EnMS) in accordance with the ISO 50001 Standard

 'Hong Kong Energy Efficiency Registration Scheme' Energy Certificates

-Photocell sensor controls for lights 1
+Motion sensor and Photocell sensor controls for lighting 1

-Photocell sensor controls for lights
+Motion sensor and Photocell sensor controls for lighting

 • The Use of Electronic Ballast to replace Electromagnetic Ballast